Bissinger Wool Pullery

-Bissinger Wool Pullery was a wool pullery business in Troutdale, Oregon.
+Bissinger Wool Pullery was a wool pullery business in Troutdale, Oregon, United States.
 Adolph Bissinger, Samuel Bissinger, Louis Bissinger, and Louis Gerstle founded the business in the 1880s.
 The operation removed wool from sheep hides and processed the wool into bale, to be shipped out for further processing.

 The site has been the subject of contamination cleanup efforts and has been considered for waterfront redevelopment.

 Function

 The pullery processed sheep hides, by soaking them in a solution of sodium sulphate.
 After drying the hides, the wool was removed from the skins and pressed into bales weighing approximately 450 pounds.
 The sheep hides were received from nearby states, as well as Canada.
 The bales or wool were shipped to Boston and other markets in the eastern US.
 The remains of the sheep were buried on the site.

 History

 The Bissinger Wool Pullery was founded by Adolph Bissinger, Samuel Bissinger, Louis Bissinger, and Louis Gerstle in the 1880s.

 Its history in Troutdale originated with Samuel Bissinger, a Jewish immigrant from Bavaria who lived in Portland, Oregon.
 Bissinger arrived in the United States when he was 16 years old, and became an energetic promoter of the Portland area, who joined numerous social groups, and was respected for his ideas and judgment.
 He decided to move his family's pullery out of Sellwood, Oregon, into Troutdale onto an eight acre parcel located on Macadam Road at the west bank of the Sandy River.
 Bissinger opened for business in 1925.

 By the 1930s, the pullery carried a weekly payroll of roughly $1,700, and is credited for keeping Troutdale alive during the Great Depression.
 In order to supply water for the operation, the iconic Troutdale water tower was erected in the 1930s.
 The plant thrived and operated for decades.
 Eventually, near the beginning of 1970, the owners ceased operation.
 The demand for wool declined as consumers turned to synthetic materials and inexpensive imports.

 In 1972, Don Bennett opened a cabinet-making operation at the abandoned facility.
 His son later purchased the business, and continued production until 1999.